Transcript: Space4U podcast, Joe Urso

 And then the next day someone comes into your place and unbeknownst, even probably to them and yourself, they’re carrying the virus.
 Right.
 So they’re breathing it out.
 All of a sudden your store is no longer clean, no longer safe.
 But imagine if the store owner had active here, because our technology works immediately, that person who came in the store might still be a carrier, but they wouldn’t be a spreader.

 And the reason is that it’s started in space.
-Believe it or not with a space shuttle, Columbia in 1995 and Kathy Thornton who.
-Is our chairman at this space foundation was actually part of some experiments that we did in space with the early, early stage of the technology.
+Believe it or not with Space Shuttle Columbia in 1995 and Kathy Thornton who is our chairman at this Space Foundation was actually part of some experiments that we did in space with the early, early stage of the technology.
 What happened then when it’s still happening is we’re trying to sort out, how can we grow plants and food in outer space and in other planets, how do, how do we ever have the chance to colonize or even truly explore for a period of time, other places in our solar system?

 Yeah.
-But it’s, it’s interesting care.
+But it’s, it’s interesting Carah.
 And this is something to share with everybody.
 The one takeaway I had it stuck with me, then this is like mid-nineties, right?
-About the time of Columbia was up in space.
-They said it’s not if, but when it’s not, if, but when we will have.
-One or more pandemics that are viral and, or bacterial.
+About the time Columbia was up in space.
+They said it’s not if, but when it’s not, if, but when we will have one or more pandemics that are viral and, or bacterial.

 We just can’t anticipate.
 We can’t plan for these things are mutating they’re coming and they will come in our lifetime.
 And when they do, we just have to do the best we can.
 So when I saw this technology early stage of it, I thought, my gosh, this has a chance to make a difference.
 And we brought it in house.

-We put our R and D guys on it, and I feel like we took it from a good technology to a great technology.
-And.
-We’re so fortunate.
-We are so fortunate that NASA, the university of Wisconsin, Dr. Anderson had the foresight to develop a technology of this type we’re generational leaps ahead of it.
+We put our R&D guys on it, and I feel like we took it from a good technology to a great technology and we’re so fortunate.
+We are so fortunate that NASA, the University of Wisconsin, Dr. Anderson had the foresight to develop a technology of this type we’re generational leaps ahead of it.
 Now, yes.

 Decades of research and development that have led to something amazing, uh, you know, tens of millions of dollars, lots of science, which I hope I get a chance to talk about later.
-It’s it’s a difference maker in it’s a nibble evolution, which we’ve all been blessed by.
-Vanessa technologies that started there and had been brought to the world.
+It’s it’s a difference maker in it’s a little evolution, which we’ve all been blessed by.
+NASA technologies that started there and have been brought to the world.

 And I’m just such a big fan of, and supporter of, of the work that you guys are doing and that they’re doing.
 So, yeah.
 Thank you.
 Yes.
 So tell me a little bit what you think the benefits are for personal use.
 What do you see as that doing for people?
 That’s really the heart of the matter and it, it, there are so many.

-But it goes back to trust at the end of the day and active peers trusted because they’re an asset beginnings.
-In my opinion, you know, we’re in millions of homes that trusts us across the world from healthcare to restaurants, to schools, to we really, we we’re we’re deployed just about everywhere.
+But it goes back to trust at the end of the day and ActivePure’s trusted because they’re an asset beginnings.
+In my opinion, you know, we’re in millions of homes that trust us across the world from healthcare to restaurants, to schools, to we really, we we’re we’re deployed just about everywhere.
 And we really believe that every place that has an indoor space with people in it, people are pets.

 Okay.
 And there their issues with pets too, with this virus and other viruses really need to have our technology.
 We’re in 72 countries, we’ve run millions of homes and businesses.
 I think you may know that the trust issue is so important for people.
 All of us to know is this, does this really work?
 We’re very fortunate that we we’ve worked with the FDA literally for in the process of a seven-year program to have this technology cleared in one of our products as a class two medical device.